AkindeleRoqeeb/Password-Manager_to_JSON_file-GUI/README.md

 # Password-Manager

-It manage and converter to JSON file GUI.
+It manage and convert password to JSON file.
+GUI.